There are many reasons why people drink alcohol. Some people drink just for fun while others drink to relieve stress.

 That is why it is important to watch out what you drink.
 Ensure that only consume alcohol that contains ingredients that will not harm your body.

-If you realize that your body reacts badly when you consume certain types of alcohol, then avoid drinking them.
+If you realise that your body reacts badly when you consume certain types of alcohol, then avoid drinking them.

 For instance, if you are overweight, then you should avoid drinking alcohol that is high in sugar because it will increase your chances of suffering from high blood pressure.